vbianchi/Mentori/README.md

 ## 1. Overview

 ResearchAgent is a sophisticated, AI-powered agent designed to handle complex, multi-step tasks in software engineering and scientific research.
-Built with a Python/LangGraph backend, it leverages a unique **Plan-Controller-Executor-Evaluator (PCEE)** architecture to autonomously create, execute, and evaluate plans to fulfill high-level user requests.
+Built with a Python/LangGraph backend and a modern JavaScript frontend (Vite + Preact), it leverages a unique **Plan-Controller-Executor-Evaluator (PCEE)** architecture to autonomously create, execute, and evaluate structured plans to fulfill high-level user requests.

-The core philosophy is built on **transparency and adaptive execution**.
-The agent creates detailed, structured plans and executes them step-by-step within a secure, sandboxed workspace.
-It is designed to understand the outcome of its actions and adapt its approach, providing a foundation for robust, self-correcting problem-solving.
+The core philosophy is built on **transparency, adaptive execution, and security**.
+The agent creates detailed, structured plans and executes them step-by-step within a secure, sandboxed workspace for each task.
+It is designed to understand the outcome of its actions and has a foundational architecture for future self-correction and human-in-the-loop collaboration.

+## 2. Key Features

+* **Advanced PCEE Architecture:** A robust, multi-node graph that separates planning, control, execution, and evaluation for complex task management.
+* **Structured Planning:** The agent's "Chief Architect" (Planner) generates detailed JSON-based plans, including tool selection and expected outcomes for each step.
+* **Secure Sandboxed Workspaces:** Every task is assigned a unique, isolated directory, ensuring security and preventing state-collision between different tasks.
+* **Modular, "Plug-and-Play" Tools:** A flexible tool system allows for easy addition of new capabilities.
+Current tools include web search and a sandboxed file system (read, write, list).
+* **Modern Frontend:** A responsive user interface built with Vite and Preact for real-time streaming of the agent's thought process.

-## 2. Folder Structure
+## 3. Project Structure

-Here is the complete structure of the project's backend and configuration files:

 ```
-ResearchAgent
+.
 ├── backend/
 │ ├── tools/
 │ │ ├── init.py # Smart tool loader